Thursday 19th Jul 2018

 |Increase in Profit||40%|

 Let’s imagine for a moment you’ve always shopped at Sainsbury’s, however one of your friends is raving about Tesco and how good they are, so you decide to test them out yourself.
-You go along to your local Tesco with your list of 40 items and 30 minutes later you’re at the checkout packing all the items into bags – all 80 items!
+You go along to your local Tesco with your list of 40 items and 30 minutes later you’re at the checkout packing all the items into bags, all 80 items!

-How many times do you go to the supermarket in a year?
+How many times do you visit the supermarket in a year?